Carbohydrates Types & Health Benefits

 Whole fruits

-Some of the high carb and fibre rich fruits are apples, berries, and bananas.
-Make sure to avoid canned fruits since it contains added fruit syrups.
+Some of the high-carb and fibre-rich fruits are apples, berries, and bananas.
+Make sure to avoid canned fruits since they contain added fruit syrups.

 Potatoes and beans